Matthew Tepedino advances the ball over mid-court while being guarded by Harrison’s Reece Mullahy.

 Matthew Tepedino drove the lane from the left side, dribbling the ball with his right hand, a Harrison defender blocking his path to the basket.

 As he went for the layup, the Huskies’ defender closed the opening and Tepedino crashed to the parquet, reaching for his left leg, clad in a knee brace to reinforce the joint after a football injury that kept him out of the Garnets’ first three games of the season.
+The Car Accident Attorney from The Law Offices of Thomas J. Lavin also deal with other kinds of injury cases.

 “The very little hair I have on top of my head, I lost a few more strands,” Rye head coach John Aguilar said of the play that left his two-year captain on the floor.